pilarmiralles/SuperCollider-theory/README.md

 The tutorials and examples shown in here are quite focused on sound synthesis and algorithmic composition for tape music and mostly in stereo format, simply because this is the way I find SuperCollider useful to cover my expressive necessities.
 Some other aspects of using SuperCollider, such as real-time processing (live coding), OSC communication with other software, or connecting SC to hardware, are barely commented on throughout these files.
 But there is a rich documentation and resources out there on these and other topics.

 Happy exploring! :)

+PS.
+Some theory files, such as 1, 2, 4, and 7.1 (for now), are automatically applied some markdown formatting.
+I still don't know how to avoid that, so for those files, I recommend opening the raw code and copying it into a SC file.